 HB 2196 is a bill that was drafted with thoughtful consideration for the future of the trust fund to ensure there are adequate funds available for individuals who lose their job by no fault of their own, without overburdening Kansas employers with excessive and unfair disparity in their UI tax liability.
+The House was very deliberative and thoughtful in their work and we believe their changes strengthen the final product.

 Thank you for the opportunity to testify in support of HB 2196 and I'm happy to answer questions at the appropriate time.